-- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
-Overwrite the environment variable SMC\UI\SERVER\CERT\PATH in the file /data/config/fwadmin-env.conf.local with the path of the folder that contains your own certificate and private key. - 3.
-Restart the server with the command nrestart fwadmin-server.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - Overwrite the environment variable SMC_UI_SERVER_CERT_PATH in the file /data/config/fwadmin-env.conf.local with the path of the folder that contains your own certificate and private key. - 3.
+Restart the server with the command nrestart smc.